Written by Terry Smith

 One thing I will mention, is that the 2lbs of moving sand that you get with the kit isn’t really enough, and I would recommend buying some more if you’re interested in this product, but that goes for the Dinosaur themed sand box we reviewed earlier too.

 Ok, I’m going to start with the only real negative aspect of this otherwise great kid’s sand pit: putting it together.
 I don’t know if it was just the one that we got, but quite a few of the holes just didn’t align properly, and so we had to get out the trusty Hand drill and make the necessary modifications ourselves.
+Since I first reviewed this, someone kindly put a video together showing how to put up a similar model – I would highly recommend taking a look to see what difficulty level you’re up against:

 Now, this wasn’t the hardest thing in the world to do, and for the low price you do kind of expect something like this, but it was annoying and so I’ve marked down this product a point for it.
 Apart from that though, this sand pit offers the buyer a great product at a very reasonable price.
 Often with cheaper wooden sand pits, the wood is low quality and splinters easily, which is obviously a big no-no for a child’s play area.